Fritto misto piemontese

-Deep-fried assorted fried meat Traditional recipe from Piedmont
+Deep-fried assorted meat , semolina and biscuits Traditional recipe from Piedmont

 Ingredients / Serves 4

 - 200g (7 ounces) calf liver

 - 200g (7 ounces) calf brain and bone marrow